NBISweden/workshop-genome_assembly/exercises/exercise_7.md

 }
 {% endhighlight %}

 ### Task 4.

 Bandage is a great tool to visualise assembly graphs.
+Load and draw some of the assembly graphs.

-The assembly graphs for some of the assemblies can be found here.
+The assembly graphs for some of the assemblies can be found here:
 {% highlight bash %}
 /proj/sllstore2017027/workshop-GA2018/data/SRR492065_graphs
 {% endhighlight %}